Community Grant Program

 - Submit your organization's online grant application at any time during the year.
 There is no need to meet with grants staff prior to submitting your grant request.

-- Be sure to use the ACF Budget template for your Community Grant application.
+- Be sure to use the ACF Budget template and the Operational Budget template for your Community Grant application.

 - After you have submitted your grant application, you will be contacted by our grants staff only if we have questions or believe your application is incomplete.